dylanramdhan/dylanramdhan/README.md

 I am a junior majoring in Computer Engineering with a minor in Computer Science at Boston University!
 Ever since I could remember, I always enjoyed the love of learning technical aspects of electronics.
 Always questioning the way electronics work with its seamless designs with such intricate mechanisms.
 Ever since I started college, I've always enjoyed improving and honing my skills as I know one day I'll be able to master them.

 📍 Boston, MA <br>
-👨🏽‍🎓 Computer Engineering, minor in Computer Science (Junior) <br>
+👨🏽‍🎓 Computer Engineering, minor in Computer Science <br>
-🏫 Boston University
+🏫 Boston University <br>
 🤩 Fun Fact: My first programming lanauge I learned was C++!!

 ## My Skillset